stebrech/accessible-pdf/README.md

 If Markdown is new to you, I recommend [Markdown Guide](https://www.markdownguide.org/), a good reference guide.

-Besides the usual formatting options with markdown, the following components are available:
+Besides the usual formatting options with markdown, the following HTML markup is used for formatting infoboxes:

-- `<NoteMessage>`
+- `<p class="note"></p>`
-- `<WarningMessage>`
+- `<p class="warning"></p>`

 ## Metadata header

-Any MDX file needs a bit of essential metadata at the beginning of the document:
+Any markdown file needs a bit of essential metadata at the beginning of the document:

 ```
 ---
 title: name of the post
-slug: domain path without the language code
-lang: language code
 author: names of all authors
 date: date in ISO 8601
 description: A short description.
 It is usually the same as the lead of the post.
 This description will be used for SEO.